The Most Magical Tool in my Parent Toolkit

 Consider how children learn emotional regulation.
 When a toddler becomes frustrated and throws a toy, or a school-age child melts down over homework, they’re not yet equipped with the neurological or psychological tools to manage those big feelings independently.
 They depend on attuned caregivers to help them understand what they’re experiencing and gradually develop their own regulatory capacity.

-Structure: Individualized sessions between parent(s) and a trained clinician
+Structure: Individualized sessions between the parent (or both parents) and a trained clinician

 Best for: